End of World War II in Asia

-World War II officially ended in Asia on September 2, 1945, with the surrender of Japan on the USS Missouri.
+World War II officially ended in Asia on September 2, 1945, at 3:24 with the surrender of Japan on the USS Missouri.
 Before that, the United States dropped two atomic bombs on Japan, and the Soviet Union declared war on Japan, causing Emperor Hirohito to announce the acceptance of the Potsdam Declaration on August 15, 1945, which would eventually lead to the surrender ceremony on September 2.

 After the ceremony, Japanese forces continued to surrender across the Pacific, with the last major surrender occurring on October 25, 1945, with the surrender of Japanese forces in Taiwan to Chiang Kai-shek.
-The Americans occupied Japan after the end of the war until April 28, 1952, when the Treaty of San Francisco came into effect.
+The American occupation of Japan lasted from the end of the war until April 28, 1952, when the Treaty of San Francisco came into effect.